TheOdinProject/curriculum/git/foundations_git/git_basics.md

   origin  git@github.com:USER-NAME:git_test.git (push)
   ```

 This displays the URL of the repository you created on GitHub, which is the remote for your local copy. <span id="default-remote"></span>You may have also noticed the word *origin* at the start of the `git remote -v` output, which is the name of your remote connection.
-The name "origin" is both the default and the convention for the remote repository.
-But it could have just as easily been named "party-parrot" or "dancing-banana".
+The name "origin" is both the default and the convention for the remote repository, but it could have just as easily been named "party-parrot" or "dancing-banana".
 (Don't worry about the details of origin for now; it will come up again near the end of this tutorial.)

 #### Use the Git workflow